 July 1-4: Independence Day Weekend in Monterey County – Memorial Bike Ride, Bike Polo, Bike Valets, 4th of July Parades, Fireworks, and More

-Here are a sampling of Monterey County activities for Independence Day weekend 2015.
+Here is a sampling of Monterey County activities for Independence Day weekend 2015.
 Again, check with sources for any 2016 information.

 Salinas, the Monterey County seat – Memorial Bike Ride and BBQ for Adrian Garcia, followed by bike polo.
 People of all ages and abilities on all types of bicycles will honor Adrian’s memory on July 5th, 2015 as they cruise in tune with Salinas social cycling ride etiquette.
 Mass on July 4th; click for details.
 To learn more about the vibrant biking scene in the Monterey County seat, see tips for biking Salinas and “Vacation, staycation.”

 Carmel – 13th Annual (2015) 4th of July Celebration, in Devendorf Park.
 Also see tips for biking Carmel.

 King City – 2015 – Parade starts at 10:30 a.m., followed at 11:30 a.m. by Fourth of July in the Park: bicycle decorating, talent show, music, kids zone, and more at the park at 401 Division Street.
 You can also stay cool at King City pool, which opens at noon.
 A $16,000 aerial fireworks display starts just after dark.
 Details: https://www.facebook.com/events/1003872589636462/